Lim Ko Pi In Ipoh

 Lim Ko Pi is a one-stop venue for authentic local food, especially kopitiam staples – this includes white coffee, kaya toast, Hokkien mee, ice kacang, cendol, etc.

-However, their dining environment is more comfortable and appealing than the average old-school kopitiam in Malalysia.
+Their dining environment is more comfortable and appealing than the average old-school kopitiam in Malalysia.

-Operating for more than 10 years at this point, Lim Ko Pi began as a passion project by one family (the mother is ipoh-born) who bought over and renovated the heritage building (that currently houses the café) in order to preserve it.
+Operating for more than 10 years at this point, Lim Ko Pi began as a passion project by one family (the mother is ipoh-born) who bought over and renovated the heritage building (that currently houses the café) to preserve it.

 Lim Ko Pi Viewed From Across The Street